timstone/bbc_project/README.md

 1. Clone the repo and run `npm install`
 2. Add a valid `BROWSERSTACK_USERNAME` and `BROWSERSTACK_AUTH_KEY` to your environment variables to enable that integration.
-3. Update the 'baseUrl' property in `wdio.conf.js`
-4. Update the spec files and page objects in the test folder

 ## Usage